elkowar/eww/docs/src/configuration.md

 (include "./path/to/your/file.yuck")
 ```

-A single yuck-file may import the contents of any other yuck file.
+A single yuck file may import the contents of any other yuck file.
 For this, make use of the `include` directive.

 ### Using a separate eww configuration directory

 If you want to separate different widgets even further, you can create a new eww config folder anywhere else.
 Then, you can tell eww to use that configuration directory by passing _every_ command the `--config /path/to/your/config/dir` flag.
 Make sure to actually include this in all your `eww` calls, including `eww kill`, `eww logs`, etc.
-This launches a separate instance of the eww daemon, that has separate logs and state from your main eww configuration.
+This launches a separate instance of the eww daemon that has separate logs and state from your main eww configuration.